agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.6.1

      Succeed and create interface file regardless of incomplete pattern-matching definitions.
-See, also, the
+See also the
      :ref:`NON_COVERING<non_covering-pragma>` pragma.

 .. option:: --allow-unsolved-metas